ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

   - One is natural white with "ily, 3000" embroidered on them.
   - It was about $100 each, but hey it's gonna be worth it.
     - I hope.
-- In `Electron`, how to render a save dialog with proper information being transferred?
+- In `Electron`, how does one render a save dialog with proper information being transferred?

 ```js
 const { BrowserWindow, dialog, ipcMain } = require("electron");